Web-Twins/core/README.md

 * Automatically Combine the CSS and JavaScript file list.

 module.js: <br />
 This object support to parse the tag module then render the module's HTML.
 A module is a little like the MVC structure.
 But it includes the view and model without controller.
-We could define multi model for template mode development.
+We could define multi models for template mode development.
 The format of model is a JSON or YAML.
 The development of view is a handlebar template, The module.js can compile the templates and parse the models and  combine this two kind of data to become a HTML.
 In the future, We will support more kind of templates.